Dataset Obfuscation: Its Applications to and Impacts on Edge Machine Learning

 The experiments on both MNIST and CIFAR-10 show that the gaps narrow down as the noise level increases.
-Given the same noise level, $\mathcal{D}_{3,3}$ tends to be more discriminable from $\mathcal{D}_{3,1}$ than $\mathcal{D}_{3,2}$ due to the lower label overlapping ratios $\mathcal{Y}$ between $\mathcal{D}_{3,1}$ and $\mathcal{D}_{3,3}$.
+Given the same noise level, $\mathcal{D}_{4,3}$ tends to be more discriminable from $\mathcal{D}_{4,1}$ than $\mathcal{D}_{4,2}$ due to the lower label overlapping ratios $\mathcal{Y}$ between $\mathcal{D}_{4,1}$ and $\mathcal{D}_{4,3}$.
 Also, having such a lower $\mathcal{Y}$ can be more resistant to the impacts of obfuscation on the model difference, given that $\mathcal{X}$s are identical.